 The đ¤đŧ emote, or Hand With Index And Middle Fingers Crossed, Type-3, is a gesture commonly used to express hope, good luck, or to indicate that one is lying.
 The emote consists of an image of a hand with the index and middle fingers crossed over each other.
 It can be used in various contexts, such as wishing someone luck before an event, hoping for a positive outcome, or expressing optimism about a situation.

-- Desire & Optimism:
+- Anticipation & Resilience:

 Examples: